African Music Chart: Uncle Waffles and Tony Duardo's "Tanzania" Leads

-Q-Mark and TPZee’s “Paris” featuring Afriikan Papi debuts at number 5, while Black Sherif’s “Kwaku the Traveller” maintains its spot at number 6.
+Q-Mark and TPZee’s “Paris” featuring Afriikan Papi continues to maintain its spot at number 5, while Black Sherif’s “Kwaku the Traveller” maintains its spot at number 6.

-At number 7 we meet Marioo’s “Naogopa” featuring Harmonize, while Mudra D Viral and Sheebah’s “Ayi” debuts at number 8.
+At number 7 we meet Marioo’s “Naogopa” featuring Harmonize, while Mudra D Viral and Sheebah’s “Ayi” follows at number 8.

 10. DALIWONGA FT.
 MELLOW X SLEAZY X MJ – ABO MVELO